playfulprogramming/playfulprogramming/content/blog/derived-values/index.md

 <!-- tabs:end -->

-While the `File` component is working as-expected, our `FileDate` component is never listening for the changed input value, and as such never displays the updated value to users.
+While the `File` component is working as expected, our `FileDate` component is never listening for the changed input value and, as such, never displays the updated value to users.

 How can we fix this?

 # Method 1: Prop listening

-The first, and arguably easiest to mentally model, method to solve this disparity between prop value and display value is to simply listen for when a property's value has been updated and re-calculate the display value.
+The first - and arguably easiest to mentally model - method to solve this disparity between prop value and display value is to simply listen for when a property's value has been updated and re-calculate the display value.

-Luckily, we can use [our existing knolwedge of lifecycle methods](/posts/lifecycle-methods) to do so:
+Luckily, we can use [our existing knowledge of lifecycle methods](/posts/lifecycle-methods) to do so:

 <!-- tabs:start -->